 To lift what NBAA and the National Air Transportation Association call “confusing” and “burdensome” requirements from FBOs and fuel companies, Sen. Conrad Burns (R-Mont.) introduced the Aviation Fuel Tax Simplification Act.
 The act would temporarily suspend part of last year’s Transportation Equity Act, which requires all aviation jet fuel taxes to be deposited into the Highway Trust Fund.

 New developments at airports including regulations and noise issues; legal disputes; openings, acquisitions and mergers.

-A long-awaited interim final rule will be published in the next day or two extending through at least April 2008 the FAA’s mandated flight-reduction program to ease congestion at Chicago O’Hare International Airport, including slot reservations for general aviation operations.
-Through several six-month extensions, the program has been in effect continuously since November 2004; the latest extension was scheduled to expire on October 28.
+The FAA is expected to publish tomorrow a final rule extending through Oct.
+31, 2008, a flight-reduction program at Chicago O’Hare International Airport, including slot reservations for general aviation operations.
+Through several six-month extensions, the program has been in effect continuously since November 2004 and the latest extension was scheduled to end today.

 A night curfew between 11 p.m. and 6 a.m. is one of five voluntary measures reached by a government/industry working group to help reduce noise and improve safety at Teterboro Airport (TEB) in New Jersey.

 A proposed new airport in Panama City, Fla., has cleared a final hurdle.
 In a record of decision signed on September 16, the FAA said the proposed new airport meets all applicable environmental and safety guidelines.
 The plan for the new airport calls for two runways–one 8,400 feet long and another 5,000 feet long–on 4,000 acres 20 miles northwest of Panama City donated by the St. Joe Company.
 St.